 Hunt out to the back

 Look out for signposts along the way, these are usually in the form of the bell you follow (ring over) at various stages, often the Treble bell.
-Others signpost are mentioned here, but be very careful not to over complicate things by looking for too many of them.
+Other signposts are mentioned here, but be very careful not to over complicate things by looking for too many of them.
 Look at the chart below for your bell to see if you can see the signpost.
 Certain signposts involve two bells they are shown here as letters because they depend on the bell you are ringing

 When making seconds, you always do this over the Treble bell.